puppetlabs/vmpooler-deployment/README.md

 # vmpooler-deployment

 This repo contains Dockerfiles and a Helm chart that can be used to deploy [VMPooler](https://github.com/puppetlabs/vmpooler).
+The DIO team at Puppet uses the code here as part of operating our VMPooler instances.

-## Status
+## Docker Registry

-This repo is a work in progress.
-It mostly works but many bits need adjusting here and there as they were compiled from other locations.
-More details will be added soon.
+The GitHub Actions in this repository publish images to GitHub Packages.
+You can browse the VMPooler containers [here](https://github.com/puppetlabs/vmpooler-deployment/pkgs/container/vmpooler-deployment%2Fvmpooler).

+Containers are organized using image tags:

+- `x.y.z-prod-all-providers` represents images built using the Dockerfile in `docker/prod-all-providers`.
+These images use the Gemfile in the same directory to pull in current versions of the `vmpooler` gem and the gems for all known production-grade providers.

 ## Helm Repository

-The `docs/` folder in this repository represents a Helm repo served via GitHub Pages at https://puppetlabs.github.io/vmpooler-deployment/
+The `docs/` folder in this repository represents a Helm repository served via GitHub Pages at https://puppetlabs.github.io/vmpooler-deployment/

 ```bash
 $ helm repo add vmpooler-deployment https://puppetlabs.github.io/vmpooler-deployment/